The Past and the Furious

-"The Past and the Furious" is the third special of the thirty-sixth season of the American animated television series The Simpsons, and the 782nd episode overall.
-It was released exclusively on the streaming service Disney+ on February 12, 2025.
-The episode was written by Rob LaZebnik and directed by Mike Frank Polcino.
+"The Past and the Furious" is the second special of the thirty-sixth season of the American animated television series The Simpsons.
+The 782nd episode overall, it was first released exclusively on the American streaming service Disney+ on February 12, 2025.
+The episode was written by Rob LaZebnik and directed by Mike Frank Polcino, with Joseph Gordon-Levitt guest starring as young Mr. Burns.